samir-builds/crm-order-system/README.md

 # 📊 CRM Order System

 ## Overview
-CRM Order System is a backend application built with **Spring Boot**.
+CRM Order System is a backend application built with Spring Boot.
 It provides REST APIs to manage users, products, customers, and orders in a lightweight CRM environment.
-The project uses an in‑memory H2 database for quick setup and testing, and includes JWT Security, Role‑based authorization, and Audit logging for production‑ready features.
+The project uses an in‑memory H2 database for quick setup and testing, and includes JWT Security, Role‑based authorization, Audit logging, request throttling, and full monitoring stack (Prometheus + Grafana + Alertmanager) for production‑ready features.

 ---